tomtom-international/vault-anyconfig/README.md

 [anyconfig](https://github.com/ssato/python-anyconfig).
 This allows automatic mixing in of secrets from Vault, allowing you to store a configuration file with all details populated save for secrets, and then access Hashicorp Vault to load the secrets into the in-memory dictionary.

+## Supported Secret Engines

+Currently vault-anyconfig **only** supports version 1 and 2 of the key value store.

+### kv2 Limitations

+* vault-anyconfig **only** will read the latest version of a secret to maintain simplicity in the configuration file
+* you must add `data` after the mountpoint for a kv2 secret, e.g. `secret/data/example-secret` due to limitations in the HVAC client

 ## Files and Formatting

 There are three configuration files, which can be stored in one, two or three files total as long as they are correctly written.